 Fast and incredibly gentle

 Inspired by baby’s unique combination of suckling and massage, Natural Motion technology powerfully combines suction and nipple stimulation for quick letdown and milk flow.
-See all benefits
+Finding the right nipple is important.
+See more information below.

 You are about to visit a Philips global content page